chopralab/CLAW_OzESI_MUFA_Manuscript/readme.md

 # CLAW-OzESI-MRM: Agentic OzESI-MRM Processing Pipeline

 ## Overview
-Here we introduce a feature of CLAW for identifying double bond locations in monounsaturated fatty acids (MUFAs) using LC-OzESI-MRM (Ozone-induced Electrospray Ionization Multiple Reaction Monitoring).
+Here we introduce a feature of CLAW-OzESI-MRM for identifying double bond locations in monounsaturated fatty acids (MUFAs) using LC-OzESI-MRM (Ozone-induced Electrospray Ionization Multiple Reaction Monitoring).
 This repository contains both the core OzESI CLAW processing pipeline and its AI agent integration located in the ASPIRE_LINQX submodule.

 ## Key Features
 - High-throughput MUFA double bond localization